 EBMUD operates large sewer interceptors that connect to City sewer infrastructure to collect and treat the wastewater from East Bay businesses and residents, providing a vital service to protect public health and San Francisco Bay.

-In spring 2018, EBMUD began work on the North Interceptor Relief Sewer, a project that will provide additional flow capacity parallel to the North Interceptor in Albany and Berkeley.
-This work involves the installation of three sewer intertie structures at Buchanan Street in Albany and Page Street and Virginia Streets in Berkeley, as well as additional interceptor pipe along Eastshore Highway between Virginia and Page Streets.
+In spring 2018, EBMUD began work on the North Interceptor Relief Sewer, a project that provides additional flow capacity parallel to the North Interceptor in Albany and Berkeley.
+This work involves the installation of three sewer intertie structures at Buchanan Street in Albany and Page Street and Virginia Streets in Berkeley, as well as additional interceptor pipe installation along Eastshore Highway between Virginia and Page Streets.
 This 36-inch diameter pipe will be connected to an existing wet weather force main on Page Street and Eastshore Highway to expand our wastewater flow capabilities.

 Sharla Sullivan, Community Affairs Representative